cosminmeran/Cafe-Menu/README.md

 # Cafe-Menu
-A project made in Free Camp Code using JavaScript and CSS
+A project made in Free Camp Code using Html and CSS